 1. Entering the teacher training program submission of a “Letter of Intent”: Each applicant at the beginning of their teacher training program is required to submit a “Letter of Intent” to keep the BCTA/NA apprised of their intention to become a teacher and why they are interested in becoming a BCTA/NA approved teacher.

 2. Mentor/Supervisor Recommendation.
 Applicant must request a letter from their primary mentor/supervisor who is an approved BCTA/NA teacher.
 This letter from the mentor must clearly state they believe the candidate has met all of the BCTA/NA requirements for teacher approval, and give unequivocal support for the applicant to become an approved teacher.
 The mentor plays a crucial role in the approval process for applicants.
 The mentor evaluates the applicant’s ability to teach, not only in regards to craniosacral therapy but any other life and/or career experience that may complement any of the criteria for approval.
-The mentor creates a composite picture of the applicant for the Teacher Approval Committe based upon documentation submitted by the Teacher Trainee.
-As part of the composite picture of the applicant, the mentor is expected to insure the applicant’s understanding of the Standards of Practitioner Competencies and Code of Ethics.
+The mentor creates a composite picture of the applicant for the Teacher Approval Committee based upon documentation submitted by the Teacher Trainee.
+As part of the composite picture of the applicant, the mentor is expected to ensure the applicant’s understanding of the Standards of Practitioner Competencies and Code of Ethics.

 3. Student Feedback Forms.
-After Applicants have completed at least seven (7) mentor supervised curriculum presentations during class, appliicants are expected to gather and submit Confidential Student Feedback Forms (as provided the BCTA/NA Admin) with their Teacher Application.
+After Applicants have completed at least seven (7) mentor supervised curriculum presentations during class, applicants are expected to gather and submit Confidential Student Feedback Forms (as provided the BCTA/NA Admin) with their Teacher Application.
 These forms are to be completed by all students under the applicant’s teaching.
 The number of forms submitted to the committee must equal the total number of students in the class and be accompanied by the class roster and location of the class.
 Students are not required to put their names on the evaluation form and these forms do remain confidential.
 If a student does not wish to fill out a form, that must be noted on the roster.

-Printable PDF versions of the Student Evaluation form
+Printable PDF versions of the Student Evaluation Form

 Student Evaluation Form